 6. LEAF PIPPING – WHAT IS IT?

 Leaf pipping is a kind of tourism, where people travel to certain destinations in order to admire the peak of the autumn period.
-The term has mostly informal meaning and refers to the USA and Canada (especially New Hampshire, Quebec, Ontario).
+The term has mostly informal meaning and refers to the USA and Canada (especially New Hampshire, Quebec, and Ontario).
 Regardless of it, the fall color destinations are known also in Europe and eastern Asia.

 French author Albert Camus tells us, “Autumn is a second spring when every leaf is a flower”.
 It shouldn’t wonder, that a lot of people want to see some places in this spectacular scenery, served by the autumn leaves coloration period.
 Sightseeing these places and admiring the beautiful autumn colors is often combined with identifying the common deciduous trees by their colours.
 Sometimes, especially in the USA, the leaf-peeping is a long-lasting tradition, which often results in wealth observation reports.

 The foliage fall is known from the temperate climate zones, where areas are mostly covered by deciduous forests.
-This is a wide-understanding autumn transition including three major moments: the onset, when the leaf coloration process begins, the peak moment when the leaf coloration is the best developed.
+This is a wide-understanding autumn transition including three major moments: the onset, when the leaf coloration process begins, and the peak moment when the leaf coloration is the best developed.
 It’s called the foliage season or foliage fall period (in Europe and Asia it’s mostly called an autumn fall period).
 The last moment of the autumn transition is the brown-down process and leaf drop from the tree.
 This whole autumn period fluctuates every year.
 The deviations from the standard time of the given autumn moments occurrence can reach even up to 12 days.
 Most of them are weather-dependent, whereas important is the whole weather scenario from the very beginning of the vegetation process.
 The spring and summer are crucial with the foliage coloration development during the autumn.
 It was found, that the best foliage color takes place after a properly humid growing season and dry summer.
 Next, the weather from late summer and throughout the autumn must be sunny and stable, without any winds and strong precipitation.
 The pivot thing here is temperature changes in this period.
-After warm and sunny days, the cool nights are vital to full leaf coloration development.
+After warm and sunny days, cool nights are vital to full leaf coloration development.
 Any exceptions from this rule will result in a shortened autumn process or poor leaf coloration.
 The worst scenario for foliage fall is an early frost, heavy rain, or gusty wind leading to quick leaf drop before its coloration is completed.
-Another situation with similar results might happen, when after dry and hot late summer and early autumn is followed by sudden atmospheric changes bringing unstable weather with low temperature.
+Another situation with similar results might happen, when after dry and hot late summer and early autumn is followed by sudden atmospheric changes bringing unstable weather with low temperatures.
 Along with weather conditions, the leaf coloration is shaped by soil moisture.

 All the weather and other factors result in not only the various timing of foliage season but also a year-to-year difference in leaf coloration.
 We must know, that these changes are observed also in spatial terms.
 Some regions experience the foliage fall season earlier, and others later.
 The overall timespan for autumn leaf coloration and fall occurrence is about 3-3,5 months considering a whole temperate climate zone.
-Most of the lands located north of the equator explain the prevalence of the deciduous forests in the northern hemisphere.
+Most of the lands located north of the equator explain the prevalence of deciduous forests in the northern hemisphere.
 The leaf coloration is also determined by location, especially in the macro-scale range.
 The best example of it is the different amount of species between Europe and North America.
 In Europe, the plants were mostly decimated by the Pleistocene climate fluctuations, unlike North America with longitude-oriented mountain ranges giving their opportunity to escape towards the south.

 There are still uncertain things regarding tree species behavior during the autumn.
-The biggest challenge for further studies is an investigation of the autumn phenology responses on climate change.
+The biggest challenge for further studies is an investigation of the autumn phenology responses to climate change.
 It will definitely change the foliage fall scenario in the nearest future.

 - Ellenberg H., Ellenberg H., 1996, Vegetation Mitteleuropas mit den Alpen: In ökologischer, dynamischer und historischer Sicht, UTB, Stuttgart; 5th edition